Kirit Khan: Early life

 Khan was born in Brahmanbaria in erstwhile East Bengal and later settled in Kolkata, India.
 He is the second son of Ustad Bahadur Khan, a Sarod artiste.
 Musician Ayet Ali Khan was his grandfather.
 His elder brother was Bidyut Khan.

 At the age of seven, Khan started learning music.
 First he took his lessons on tabla and later on sitar from his father.
-He learned from him until his father passed away in 1989.
+He learned from him until his father died in 1989.
 In 1976, he appeared in front of audience with a duet concert (Sitar and Sarod) with his father.
 From then on he played Sitar at home and abroad consistently.

 Performance in major concerts in India

-Among his memorable concerts is a duet performance with his father in the 'Sursringer Music Conference' in Mumbai in 1986.

-In 1987 he was showered with appreciation for his solo Sitar recitals in Mumbai organized by 'Ustad Abdul Halim Zafar Khan Academy'.

-In the same year (1987) he participated in a duet concert with his father in 'Tansen Music Conference'.

-In 1991 he was highly appreciated at the 'Surdas Music Conference' in Kolkata.

-In 1999 he was highly acclaimed by audience at the 'Dover lane Music Conference' in Kolkata.
+Among his memorable concerts is a duet performance with his father at the 'Sur Singer Music Conference' in Mumbai in 1986.
+In 1987, he received high praise for his solo Sitar recitals in Mumbai, organized by the 'Ustad Abdul Halim Zafar Khan Academy'.
+He also participated in a duet concert with his father at the 'Tansen Music Conference' in the same year (1987).
+In 1991, he received great appreciation at the 'Surdas Music Conference' in Kolkata.
+In 1999, he was highly acclaimed by the audience at the 'Dover Lane Music Conference' in Kolkata.